DriesVanDaele/OMEN/README.md

 Alternatively, you can also interact through a Python interface (main.py) .
 The Python interface will generate this experiment_parameters.pl file and perform the appropriate chaining across the shell scripts, thus all you have to do when using the Python interface is run main.py using the appropriate arguments as outlined in that file.
+Note that main.py terminates by calling ranking.sh Thus the final output is a gene ranking.
+It does not perform the clustering, which can only be achieved by manually calling ./generate_clustering_data.sh.

 ## Note